[The Transformers Archive - an international fan site]

 Retool of: ROTF Deluxe Sideswipe

 Ah, Swerve.
-The original character was a red-and-white retool of Gears with a more humanoid face.
-G1 Swerve was released in 1986, during the time of the G1 movie's release.
-He was supposed to be a metallurgist or scientist or somesuch.
-Swerve first appeared in the cartoon as part of the Minibot contingent that tried very ineffectively to stop Trypticon from destroying the Ark.
-They failed, Swerve was stomped to the ground.
-Poor Swerve.
-In the Marvel comics, I don't think he ever appeared (save for one scene where Gears was miscoloured red-and-white.
-Or is that Swerve?).
-Swerve did appear in Dreamwave's G1 comics, as well as the current IDW comics.
+The original character was a red-and-white retool of G1 Gears with an actual face.
+He showed up in a scene in the cartoon where he got stomped into the ground by Trypticon.
+In the Marvel comics, I don't think he ever appeared (save for one scene where Gears was miscoloured red-and-white).
+Swerve did appear in Dreamwave's G1 comics, as well as the current IDW comics, though haven't exactly been big players in either.
 The name Swerve would later be reused as repaints.
 The Cybertron line repainted Clocker as Swerve.
-Universe repainted Armada Blurr red into Swerve.
+Universe repainted Armada Blurr into Swerve.
 Universe had another super-exclusive Chevy Swerve mold that you get only if you buy a car.
-That somehow makes him the most expensive toy EVER.
 The 2007 Movie card game also had a Swerve character.
-Finally, more recently, ROTF repainted Sideswipe red as Swerve in deluxe class as well as Legends class, as a homage to G1 and possibly to keep the trademark 'Swerve' in Hasbro's hands.
-Also, a 'G1 skin' version of Sideswipe in the ROTF Game expansion pack is technically Swerve as well.
-Damn but he gets around.
+Finally, more recently, ROTF repainted Sideswipe red as Swerve in deluxe class as well as Legends class, as a homage to G1 Sideswipe's deco and possibly to keep the trademark 'Swerve' in Hasbro's hands.

-So Sideswipe is included in the ROTF movie, as a badass swordsman-on-wheels, with his key scene slicing Sideways into two.
+So Sideswipe appeared in the ROTF movie, as a badass swordsman-on-wheels, with his most memorable scene slicing Sideways into two.
 But he's silver, unlike the G1 red colours.
-Like what I've said with Sideways, solid silver is too generic, so I waited for the Swerve repaint to get the Sideswipe mold.
-After all, they did day that this mold is awesome and all, and I can't resist a GEEWUN repaint.
-After all, I'm bored of silver cars.
+Like what I've said with Sideways, solid gray is too generic and doesn't really work well in toy form, so I waited for the Swerve repaint to get the Sideswipe mold.
+The repaint looked better at that time and I was just tired of bland silver cars.
+Basically, I passed Sideswipe after seeing that there will be a red repaint.
+I got nothing against silver, but it's just not flashy enough.
+'Sides, I need more red in my display racks.
+Too many blues, yellows, blacks and purples.

 ALTERNATE MODE

-Black round out the colour scheme in the windows and wheels, a little yellow and white on the tail lights, and the Corvette symbol at the front painted in bright golden-yellow.
+Swerve transforms into a Chevrolet Stingray concept car.
+Due to the whole General Motors bankruptcy and whatnot, the fate of the Stingray is kind of uncertain.
+Still, the Stingray is an a sleek and hot car, especially in red.
+Black rounds out the colour scheme in the windows and wheels, a little yellow and white on the tail lights, and the Corvette symbol at the front painted in bright golden-yellow.

 The license plate is situated above Stingray's four exhaust pipes.
-Instead of something like 'G1-51D35W1P3' or 'SWERVE', a red Autobot insignia sits snugly in the middle of the white license plate.
+Instead of something annoying like 'G1-51D35W1P3' or 'SWERVE', a red Autobot insignia sits snugly in the middle of the white license plate.
 Detailing is excellent, as with most other licensed vehicle modes in the movie lines.
 Those little grooves and cuts really give Swerve an Alternators-esque feel.

 The robot mode pieces don't hold together very well in this mode, I'm afraid.
 The doors, each made by two separate pieces of the swords (I'll get to that in a bit) don't latch on very well to the other pieces of the car.
 Takes quite a bit of fiddling to get them to click on properly.
-Otherwise, it's an excellent vehicle mode.

 ROBOT MODE